EmmanuelDemey/trainings-v2/training/chapters/javascript/03_syntax.md

 - The convention of these three days: **named functions** with `function`, **callbacks** with an arrow

-> `this` stays out of the three days: in a listener, read `event.currentTarget`
+> `this` comes back in the next chapter, inside class methods.
+In a listener,
-> instead — the same element, whichever syntax you picked.
+> read `event.currentTarget` instead — the same element, whichever syntax you picked.

 ---